-Such structure is known as the well-known ‘Mach-Zehnder interferometer, where a channel splits into two channels and then rejoins again.
+Such a structure is known as the well-known ‘Mach-Zehnder interferometer, where a channel splits into two channels and then rejoins again.
 The wave nature of the photon can be observed in the interferometer, where a photon can be in both channels at the same time.

-There are now two options at the reunification point: the light can either take a channel with a closed-end or a channel with an open end.
+There are now two options at the reunification point: the light can either take a channel with a closed end or a channel with an open end.

 Scientists, in this study, found that- by adjusting its frequency of oscillation, liquid can decide for itself which path to take.